This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 How you use your lock matters as much as what you buy.

-Always secure the frame and immobilise the rear wheel where possible Locking only a front wheel is an invitation for a thief to detach it and walk away with the rest of the bike.
+Always secure the frame and immobilise the rear wheel where possible.
+Locking only a front wheel is an invitation for a thief to detach the wheel and walk away with the rest of the bike, so you must lock the frame.

-If you only lock the frame, the thief could cut whatever you've locked the bicycle to and ride away on your bike.
+If you only lock the frame, a thief could cut what you’ve locked it to and ride away.
+Immobilising a wheel forces them to attack the lock itself—typically requiring two cuts.

 Position the lock so it is off the ground.
 If it rests on the pavement, it can be braced and struck more effectively with tools.
 Height reduces leverage.